makerdao/community/faqs/stability-fee.md

 There are also a number of third-party tools which can be found in the [Watch your Dai section](https://github.com/makerdao/awesome-makerdao/blob/master/README.md#watch-your-dai) of the Awesome-MakerDAO Repository.

-# When do I have to pay the Stability Fee?
-When you pay down your debt, by returning DAI to your CDP, you will be charged an outstanding fee *proportional to the amount of DAI being returned*.
-The fee can be paid in MKR tokens or in Dai.

-# Why does the Stability Fee Change?
-When it is observed that Dai is consistently trading above or underneath the target price of $1, this may signal an imbalance between macro Dai supply and Dai demand.
-The Stability Fee is a rate which primarily affects Dai supply since it alters the cost of creating Dai.
-The cheaper it is to borrow Dai, the more users are incentivized to do so.
-Conversely, when the fee is higher, fewer users will want to borrow Dai.
-MKR Token holders are able to set this rate to maintain the health of the peg.

-If Dai trades consistently above $1, this means that demand is outweighing supply and market participants are willing to pay a premium to purchase Dai.
-If this is happening too consistently, it signifies a need to lower the Stability Fee to incentivize more Dai creation.

-If Dai trades consistently below $1, this means that supply is outweighing demand and the market is flooded with too much Dai.
-If this is happening too consistently, it signifies that the Stability Fee needs to be raised to slow down Dai creation.

-Unfortunately, it is not possible to perfectly predict the impact of a fee change prior to its implementation, as the results are entirely dependent on the market's reaction.
-As time goes on, there will be better data available to support a predictive model or even a more robust reactive model that will help fine-tune the Stability Fee.

 # How does the fee alter supply and demand?
 An increase in the Stability Fee results in a higher cost of borrowing for CDP users, thus dampening the Dai supply by making CDP usage less attractive.
 Conversely, a decrease in the Stability Fee (cost of borrowing) will incentivise the additional creation of Dai, acting as a policy tool to tweak supply growth.